mkocaoglu/mkocaoglu.github.io/_pages/prospective.md

 [//]: # "- It is always a good idea to apply to graduate schools where you have multiple faculty that you can see yourself working with.
 You can check the current Purdue ECE faculty [here](https://engineering.purdue.edu/ECE/People/Faculty). "

+### For Undergraduates:
+Our lab is open to Purdue undergraduates from related departments who would like to gain theoretical research experience.
+You must have taken ECE 302 or an equivalent undergraduate probability class, and be ready to contribute consistently in the assigned project.
+Feel free to send me an e-mail if you satisfy these criteria.